gitpress/adventures/html/01_hello_html/_2_a_good_text_editor.md

 # The right tools

+One the most important tools to use is a good web browser.
+I personally use Google Chrome but Firefox is another great alternative.
+I would also recommend you install IE11 if possible too.

+A professional developer needs to text their site in as many browsers as possible so collecting browsers and machines is very important.

-A good text editor is essential for any web developer.
+Another key tool is a good text editor.
+As your HTML basically text, a text editor is essential for any web developer.
 At the moment there are a fair few good choices and ultimately it can come down to personal preferance.
 Here are a few:

 ### Text Editors